 Advance Your Skills

 Receive a Certification of Completion from the University of Chicago Graham School for completing the program, including attending all classes and submitting three personal reflection exercises.
+Certificates are issued via Accredible and include digital badges to showcase on your social media profiles.

 The UChicago Distinction